Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Traversing the Long Ridgeline

-We traversed the crest up to the rock field in the 6800′ meadow.
-Then as we went around the bottom of the talus, the marmot screeching started.
-Soon we went through some scree and made a rising traverse up to 7200′.
+We traversed the crest to the rock field in the 6800′ meadow.
+As we went around the bottom of the talus, the marmot screeching soon started.
+Then we went through some scree and made a rising traverse up to 7200′.

 Keeping the same altitude, we later crossed three broad gullies below Ezekiel.
 The slopes were primarily rocks but with some heather dispersing throughout.
 Later we rounded the ridge and stopped above the 7100′ notch.